- Serves: 6 L

 Then add the bouquet garni (peppercorns, bay leaves, parsley stems, fresh thyme and celery leaves), making sure to gently tuck it underneath the surface.
 Continue to simmer for about 30 minutes.

-Once the stock has cooked for at least 1 1/2 to 2 hours, you can strain it.
+Once the stock has cooked for 3-4 hours, you can strain it.
 First, skim off as much fat as possible from the surface.
-Then gently remove the solids and discard.
+Then gently remove the solids and discard them.
 Finally, strain the stock through a sieve lined with a piece of cheesecloth.

 You can either use the stock immediately or cool it over an ice bath.
 Once cool, it can be stored in the refrigerator for a few days or it can be portioned and frozen for several months.